HEP-FCC/papas/README.md

 # PAPAS (PArametrized PArticle Simulation)

-UNDER Development and Testing
+# Overview

+PAPAS (PArametrized PArticle Simulation) provides particle simulation and reconstruction algorithms to allow users to test the performance of detector designs.
+The approach is fast simulation/ reconstruction.

+CMS and Clic detectors have already been implemented in Papas.
+Other detectors can be added in by users by providing simple C++ classes to define key detector parameters eg tracker acceptance and calorimeter radius and length.
+See https://github.com/HEP-FCC/papas/blob/master/doc/defining_a_detector.md for more details.

+This version of Papas is implemented in C++ as a library.
+The library is interfaced from FCCSW to allow the papas algorithms to be run.
+It is also possible to run papas as a standalone, or (if using Heppy) as a Python version.

 # Introduction

-PAPAS (PArametrized PArticle Simulation) provides simulation and reconstruction reconstruction algorithm which is designed to allow users to test the performance of detector design.
-The approach is fast simulation/ reconstruction.
-Users must provide simple C++ classes to define key detector parameters eg tracker acceptance and calorimeter radius and length.
-An implementation of the CMS detector is provided as a starting point.

 PAPAS propagates stable generated particles through a simple detector model.